klhuillier/con-error/README.md

 stack is produced by [https://github.com/stacktracejs/error-stack-parser](error-stack-parse).

-## CeTransform
+## CeAggregate

 ### .lines()

-This returns an array of new ConError instances where each ConError in the hierarchy has exactly one parent.
+This returns an array of new ConError instances where:
+- the referent ConError is the head of each chain
+- each leaf in the hierarchy is returned
+- each ConError in the new chain has exactly one child
+- each chain ends with an object that is either not a ConError or was a ConError with no cause objects

-The order the lines appear in the array is not guaranteed.
+The order of the array is not deterministic.

 For example, if B failed because of two async functions, C and D, the returned array could contain two ConError instances with hierarchies like this: